Using FreeBSD's ACLs

 That output is basically the text representation of Figure 6.

-Why did rob get rwx, and what is this mask entry?
-By
+, and what is this mask

 definition, an ACL mask determines the maximum allowable permissions.
 It's